MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 ---
-title: Migration planning for Oracle on Azure
+title: Migration Planning for Oracle on Azure
 description: Learn how to migrate your existing Oracle workloads to the cloud as part of the cloud adoption process.
 author: jessiehaessler
 ms.author: jhaessler
 ms.reviewer: tozimmergren
-ms.date: 04/26/2024
+ms.date: 01/02/2025
 ms.topic: conceptual
 ms.custom: e2e-oracle
 ---